In This Article

 Materials

-• A small plastic funnel sized to fit the jar mouth (optional but recommended)
+- Small plastic funnel sized to fit jar mouth (optional)

 Step-by-Step Build

-2. Apply the measurement scale to the outside of the jar before mounting.
+- Apply the measurement scale to the outside of the jar before mounting.
 Use waterproof adhesive measuring tape, or mark a strip of white electrical tape with permanent marker in quarter-inch increments starting from the jar base.
-Start your zero line at the actual interior base of the jar — hold the ruler inside to confirm the zero position.

-3. Attach the jar to the post with two hose clamps: one around the jar body at mid-height, one below the neck.
-Tighten firmly enough that the jar can’t rotate or slip, but not so tight as to stress the glass.
+- Attach the jar to the post with two hose clamps: one around the jar body at mid-height, one below the neck.
+Tighten firmly enough that the jar can't rotate or slip, but not so tight as to stress the glass.
 Check with a level from two directions (front-to-back and side-to-side).
-Shim the post base if needed to get the jar perfectly vertical.

-4. Seat the funnel in the jar mouth if using one.
+- Seat the funnel in the jar mouth if using one.
 Trim the funnel stem if it extends too far down into the jar and would impede reading.
-The funnel reduces evaporation between readings and keeps debris (leaves, insects) out of the measurement chamber.
+The funnel reduces evaporation between readings and keeps debris out of the measurement chamber.

 This version will last 10+ years without replacement.
-The glass doesn’t yellow, crack in UV, or become unreadable.
-I read mine while walking past on my morning rounds without stopping — the scale is visible from 6 feet away on the way to the chicken coop.
+The glass doesn't yellow, crack in UV, or become unreadable.
+We read ours while walking past on morning rounds without stopping — the scale is visible from 6 feet away on the way to the chicken coop.

 Gauge Placement: The Most Important Variable